-In the end, “SKIN.
-And Under” is more than just a collection of photographs; it is an invitation, a beckoning into the shadowed depths of the human spirit.
-It is a reminder that even in the most hardened of shells, there exists the potential for softness, for beauty, for a love that transcends the boundaries of flesh and bone.
+Ultimately, ‘SKIN.
+And Under’ is more than just a collection of photographs; it is an invitation to explore the shadowed depths of the human spirit.
+It reminds us that even in the most hardened of shells, there exists the potential for softness, for beauty, for a love that transcends the boundaries of flesh and bone.

 Printed to the highest standards, the book features finely crafted reproductions using a sophisticated 4/4 tone process (2 blacks + 2 Pantones) with full-background protective varnish on 170-gram matte coated paper.
 Each image commands attention with its depth and clarity, inviting the viewer into an intimate world where the subjects’ innermost emotions and identities are laid bare.